potherca-blog/clacks-overhead/add-headers/add-headers.apache.md

-# Adding Clack Overhead to Apache
+# Adding Clacks Overhead to Apache

 To add the `X-Clacks-Overhead` header to Apache, the `Header` directive can be added to the Apache configuration file or the `.htaccess` file.